John Ross (Nigg)

 In 1803 it was reported to the Kirk Session of Nigg that ‘Anne Taylor in Castlecraig [Nigg] who was reported to have removed from this parish in a state of pregnancy had now returned to the parish suckling an infant’.
 She refused to appear before the session, who were concerned that the child might be illegitimate and referred the case to the presbytery.
 She wrote to them stating that the child had been born in England and baptised, that she was a member of the Church of England and that she did not regard herself as subject to their authority.
 She was formally excommunicated but in 1807 she revealed that she had been married to Col John Ross and was now his widow - and was absolved.
 (Minutes of Kirk Session of Nigg and Presbytery of Tain.)

 John Ross’s affairs in Berbice were not settled until 1814, at which point the curators of his estate were Thomas Fryer Layfield and Robert Douglas (London Gazette, February 1814).
 In 1836 Hugh Miller wrote to an old friend, Alexander Finlay, reminiscing about their boyhood in Cromarty and in particular the group who used to explore the caves on the shore: ‘But where are all our old companions, Finlay?
 Lying widely scattered in solitary graves! . . .
 Layfield in Berbice . . .’ (ed Michael Shortland, Hugh Miller’s Memoir).
-It seems probable that Hugh's friend was the son of Thomas Fryer Layfield above.
+It is possible that Hugh's friend was the son of Thomas Fryer Layfield or John Layfield above.
+A John Layfield was manager of Plantation Nigg in 1815 [CS96/2151].